 During Phases I through early Phase IV, most expats are adaptors and survivors, and most succeed in achieving the lifestyle they came looking for.
 During late-Phase 4 and Phase 5, the expats moving in are increasingly what I would describe as just “along for the ride.”
 They didn’t do much investigating or preparing and aren’t really willing to adapt.
 These folks can become resentful and unhappy.

-My friend Rich Holman, founder of First American Realty Medellín, was an exception to this “phase” model.
+My friend Rich Holman, founder of Lifeafar Medellín, was an exception to this “phase” model.
 Rich moved to Medellín and started a business squarely in Phase 1.
 When I met him in 2010, he felt we were moving from Phase 1 to Phase 2.
 In retrospect, he was right on the money.

 Today in Medellín we’re working our way through Phase 3.
 Other emerging expat spots in Colombia, including Cartagena, Santa Marta, Bogotá, Popayán, and Cali, are all at different points along this scale.